 Traveling, whether it be backpacking, vacationing, or even driving your own camper van, is flourishing in Mexico.

-If you want to travel in Mexico, but take it slowly.
+If you want to travel to Mexico, take it slowly.
 Visit our Baja California Travel Guide for some great ideas.

-All throughout Mexico are communities of foreigners who choose to retire and live in the country.
-Many of them are legal, permanent residents of Mexico and own property (and even businesses) here.
+Throughout Mexico are communities of foreigners who choose to retire and live there.
+Many are legal, permanent residents of Mexico and own property (and even businesses) here.

 Several famous towns with large foreign communities are: